-Our mission is to guide landowners in establishing and maintaining naturalistic plant communities and promoting ecosystem resilience using organic and sustainable landscaping practices that safeguard the health of people, pets, and wildlife while minimizing expenditures of energy, labor, and other resources.
+Our mission is to guide and assist landowners in establishing and maintaining attractive healthy plant communities and promoting ecosystem resilience using organic landscaping practices that protect people, pets, and wildlife while minimizing expenditures of energy, labor, and other resources.

 “John’s vast knowledge is such a help to us.
 He understands our long-term priorities, including minimizing ongoing maintenance and honoring Mother Earth.
 John works with the energy of several teenagers in accomplishing the tasks that we designate together for our property.
 He is such a great “find!”
 I have recommended John highly to several friends and neighbors, and will continue to do so.”